huangye177/spring4probe/README.md

 ## How to

+[Must] run a GemFire server (start a basic GemFire server with a Region -- a logical partition within GemFire named as 'YummyNoodleOrder'.)

+* `gradle run` (on port 40404)

+[Optional] run from web container:

+* `gradle build tomcatRunWar` (and visit http://localhost:8080/aggregators/orders to get an empty page with "[]" through HTTP authentication "http:http")

 run from tests:

 * `gradle clean test` (primary test cases: "rest.yummynoodlebar.rest.controller", "data.yummynoodlebar.persistence.integration")

-run from web container:

-* `gradle build tomcatRunWar` (and visit http://localhost:8080/aggregators/orders to get an empty page with "[]" through HTTP authentication "http:http")

-run a GemFire server (start a basic GemFire server with a Region -- a logical partition within GemFire named as 'YummyNoodleOrder'.)

-* `gradle run` (on port 40404)

 ============
 ## Probe Content